Ignia/Style-Guide/README.md

 ### Identifiers
 - Avoid arbitrary abbreviations in identifiers (e.g., variables, class names, etc.)
-- Only use abbreviations that are well-established and understood (e.g., ID, XML, HTML)
+- Only use abbreviations that are well-established and widely understood (e.g., ID, XML, HTML)
-- When abbreviations are used, they should follow the casing standards (e.g., `Html` in `PascalCase`)
+- When abbreviations are used, they should follow the casing standards (e.g., `Html` in `PascalCase`, not `HTML`)
   - An exception is granted for two letter acronyms (e.g., `ID`, `IO` in `PascalCase`) ([source](https://msdn.microsoft.com/en-us/library/ms229043(v=vs.110).aspx))
 - Use consistent casing for identifiers of each type (e.g., all variables should be `camelCase`)
 - Do not use identifiers that conflict with keywords in commonly used programming languages ([source](https://msdn.microsoft.com/en-us/library/ms229045(v=vs.110).aspx))